 Why is testosterone replacement so popular now?

-You may have heard of some of the purported benefits including improved libido, mood, muscle mass, and bone density.
+You may have heard of some of the purported benefits including improved sex drive, mood, muscle mass, and bone density.
 And while it can be helpful, testosterone replacement isn’t right for everyone.
 There is little research that demonstrates its effectiveness in men with already-healthy levels of testosterone, and the small studies that have been done show mixed results.

 What are the risks associated with testosterone therapy?